It’s About Time:

 Architectural Foundation Gallery

-Opening Reception Friday, February 17, 5-7 pm
+Opening Reception on Friday, May 12, 5-7 pm

 The Architectural Foundation of Santa Barbara is pleased to present It’s About Time: A Kinetic Installation on the Illusive Nature of Time by conceptual artist R.T.
 Livingston.
 A participatory Opening Reception is planned for Friday, May 12 from 5 to 7 pm.
 All are welcome…and, everyone is invited to wear a watch with hands—in order to compare time’s uneven path!

 The installation, It’s About Time, is a visual metaphor demonstrating how our perception of time, with its accordion-like expansion and contraction, is constantly changing while systematically going around in circles.
 Livingston observes that: “The notion of time begins in our guts then moves to our heads before entering the space of our lives.”
 Like the earth spinning every 24 hours in its yearly rotation around the sun, a clock with hands follows the earth’s movement as it makes its rounds.
 Earth and clock move in sync giving us a poetic connection to the cosmos and the space-time continuum where notions of time travel, memory and déjà vu boggle the mind.

 Together with video and sound, It’s About Time consists of some eighty 4” x 4” battery-powered clocks with the words ‘time is a man made Illusion’ handwritten on each.
 Several layers of iridescent paint partially obscure the writing, which creates movement through the play of light.
 The uniformity of the square clocks creates a structural matrix in which each clock runs at its own pace, not unlike the movement of our own lives.